Isaac0047/Parameterization-based-Neural-Network/README.md

 In this repository, the PBNN framework is implemented by Tensorflow.
 PBNN contains two modules: Feature Extraction Module (with idea of self-supervised learning) and Curve Prediction Module.
 For Curve Prediction Module, we implement two subframeworks: Cubic Function Representation and Ogden Function Representation.
 The only difference is that Ogden Function uses dynamic training process.

+## Folders
+'Dataset' folder includes the dataset used for doing the analysis.
+'Feature-Extraction-Size_Curve' folder includes the code for implementing Feature Extraction Module and testing the performance on different training sample sizes.
+'PBNN_Implementation' folder includes the inplementation of PBNN when the curve is represented with Cubic Function or Ogden Function.

 ## Citation
 To cite our paper, please use: